 Scott Pearse, a software engineer at the National Center for Atmospheric Research (NCAR) has created and posted a really nice animation that shows the Indonesian Throughflow as it flows through the archipelago, You can use this link to access on YouTube or just click on the image below:

-The Main Exit Points -Big Currents!
+The Main Exit Points – Big Currents!

-There are a limited number of channels between the islands of the Lesser Sundas.
-The main ones that carry the majority of the water flow are the Lombok Strait between Bali and Lombok.
+The main ones, which carry the majority of the water flow, are the Lombok Strait between Bali and Lombok.
 The Sape Strait between Sumbawa and Komodo and the Ombai Strait between Alor and Timor.

 Of these the 35km wide Lombok Strait offers the most direct path to the Indian Ocean.
 And it is estimated that about 20% of the shallow water flow of the Indonesian Throughflow passes through that conduit.
-Which in terms of rivers means 3,000 of them.

 Biodiversity and the Indonesian Throughflow